eunikes11/Vocabulary-builder/README.md

 # Kids Vocabulary Builder 🦄🌟

 Empower young minds with a fun and engaging vocabulary builder designed just for kids!
 This kid-friendly app helps children learn new words with their meanings, origins, examples, synonyms, and fun activities.
-Safe, interactive, and educational, it ensures a wholesome learning experience while promoting curiosity and language development
+Safe, interactive, and educational, it ensures a wholesome learning experience while promoting curiosity and language development.

 ---